eweitz/ideogram/api.md

 * [showNonNuclearChromosomes](#shownonnuclearchromosomes)

 ## annotations
 Array.
 Optional.
 A list of annotation objects.
 Each annotation object has at least a chromosome name (chr), start coordinate (start), and stop coordinate (stop).
 Annotation objects can also have a name, color, shape, and track index.
+Example in [Annotations, basic](https://eweitz.github.io/ideogram/annotations_basic.html).

 See also [annotationsPath](#annotationspath).

 ## annotationHeight
 Number.
 Optional.
 The height of each annotation.
+Example in [Annotations, tracks](https://eweitz.github.io/ideogram/annotations_tracks.html).

 ## annotationsColor
 String.
 Optional.
 Default: "#F00" (i.e., red).
 The color of each annotation.
+Example in [Multiple, primates](https://eweitz.github.io/ideogram/multiple_primates.html).

 ## annotationsLayout
 String.
 Optional.
 Default: "tracks".